nefarius/ViGEm.github.io/docs/projects/BthPS3/Installation-Guide-Shibari-Edition.md

 ### Does this thing phone home?
 I see some network traffic once a day...

-I ship a self-updater with my drivers since pushing security/stability critical enhancements is vital for drivers.
+~~I ship a self-updater with my drivers since pushing security/stability critical enhancements is vital for drivers.
 The updater checks [updates.vigem.org](https://updates.vigem.org) once a day and remains silent if you're sporting the most recent version.
-There's a scheduled task called `BthPS3Updater` you can disable/delete by hand if this makes you nervous.
+There's a scheduled task called `BthPS3Updater` you can disable/delete by hand if this makes you nervous.~~

+Not a thing anymore since v1.3.x of BthPS3.

 ### Why don't you cover Windows versions lower than 10?